Grandfield & Dodd LLC Acquires 500 Shares of NextEra Energy, Inc. (NYSE:NEE)

 NextEra Energy Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 15th.
-Stockholders of record on Tuesday, February 28th were given a dividend of $0.4675 per share.
-The ex-dividend date of this dividend was Monday, February 27th.
-This is a positive change from NextEra Energy’s previous quarterly dividend of $0.43.
-This represents a $1.87 annualized dividend and a dividend yield of 2.46%.
-NextEra Energy’s dividend payout ratio is 89.47%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 15th.
+Shareholders of record on Tuesday, February 28th were given a dividend of $0.4675 per share.
+The ex-dividend date was Monday, February 27th.
+This represents a $1.87 dividend on an annualized basis and a yield of 2.46%.
+This is a boost from NextEra Energy’s previous quarterly dividend of $0.43.
+NextEra Energy’s payout ratio is currently 89.47%.

-Several research firms have recently weighed in on NEE.
-StockNews.com upgraded NextEra Energy from a “sell” rating to a “hold” rating in a research note on Friday, March 10th.
-Morgan Stanley cut their price target on NextEra Energy from $97.00 to $94.00 and set an “overweight” rating for the company in a research note on Tuesday, March 21st.
-Credit Suisse Group dropped their price objective on NextEra Energy from $89.00 to $85.00 and set an “outperform” rating on the stock in a report on Thursday, January 26th.
-Guggenheim dropped their price objective on NextEra Energy from $102.00 to $96.00 and set a “buy” rating on the stock in a report on Thursday, January 26th.
-Finally, Bank of America cut NextEra Energy from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $94.00 to $80.00 in a report on Thursday, January 26th.
-Five analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-According to data from MarketBeat.com, NextEra Energy presently has a consensus rating of “Moderate Buy” and a consensus target price of $91.58.
+Several brokerages have recently weighed in on NEE.
+Guggenheim reduced their price target on NextEra Energy from $102.00 to $96.00 and set a “buy” rating on the stock in a report on Thursday, January 26th.
+StockNews.com upgraded NextEra Energy from a “sell” rating to a “hold” rating in a report on Friday, March 10th.
+Wells Fargo & Company reduced their price target on NextEra Energy from $110.00 to $100.00 and set an “overweight” rating on the stock in a report on Thursday, March 2nd.
+Erste Group Bank upgraded NextEra Energy from a “hold” rating to a “buy” rating in a report on Tuesday.
+Finally, Morgan Stanley reduced their price target on NextEra Energy from $97.00 to $94.00 and set an “overweight” rating on the stock in a report on Tuesday, March 21st.
+Five equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $91.58.

 NextEra Energy, Inc engages in the provision of renewable energy.
 It operates through the following segments: FPL and NEER.
 The FPL segment involves the generation, transmission, distribution, and sale of electric energy in Florida.
 The NEER segment produces electricity from clean and renewable sources, including wind and solar.